Evolving-AI-Lab/mfv/README.md

 * Some Python libraries are required and can be installed quickly via e.g. Anaconda

 ## Usage
+* Starting optimization from mean images.
+Here I provided 10 mean images for bell pepper class (id=945).
     ./opt_from_mean.sh 945

-    ./opt_center_bias.sh 945
+* Optimizing images with "center-bias reqgularization" (CBR) ./opt_center_bias.sh 945

+## Notes
+You could try other experiments like:
+* Running CBR from a mean image (Fig. S8 in the paper)
+* Starting from a real image (Fig. S1 in the paper)

 Feel free to create github issues.
 We will help you as we can.